IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 | `igwznsq.jar`       | `/usr/include/java_classes/` | Java API JAR file    |
 | `Igwznsqsamp1.java` | `/samples/`                  | Sample Java program  |

-## Sample Application Program
+## Sample Application Programs

-Sample user program: /samples/igwznsqsamp1.c, is a 31-bit user program which does the following sequence of API calls:
+Sample user C program: /samples/igwznsqsamp1.c, is a 31-bit user program which does the following sequence of API calls:
 1) Create a one megabyte JSON (non-recoverable) EzNoSQL database with a primary key of `"_id"`.
 2) Create a one megabyte non-unique secondary index with a key of `"Author"`.
 3) Connect (open) the database.